FAQs

 A wiring harness also groups multiple wires together, but its main purpose is to keep them organised rather than fully protected.
 Instead of a heavy outer jacket, wiring harnesses are typically secured with cable ties, tape, or flexible sleeves.

 They’re best suited to applications where the wiring is already protected inside a machine, cabinet, or vehicle and isn’t exposed to demanding conditions.
+Our wiring loom manufacturing service produces these to your specification.

 Key Differences